kora-projects/kora-docs/mkdocs/blog/en/kora-compile-time-and-development-speed.md

 ---

-## The Second Benchmarking Mistake: Treating Every Source Change as Equal
+## The Second Benchmarking Mistake: Treating Every Source Change as Equal { #the-second-benchmarking-mistake }

 Incremental build performance depends on what changed.